 Some might worry that accepting themselves as they are will diminish the motivation to make positive changes, but I have found that the exact opposite is usually true.
 Acceptance can create the sense of safety within which we can more easily face a problem and work on it.
 As Carl Rogers, one of the founders of humanistic psychology once noted: “The curious paradox is that when I accept myself as I am, then I change.

 I saw too many people give away their last morsel Of food, their last sip of water to others in need to know that no one can take away the last of our human freedoms—the freedom to choose our own way, in whatever the circumstances.

 It seems like a simple question—Who is really responsible for our lives?—but somehow the answer eludes us more frequently than we would like.
 Even though intellectually we know that we are responsible for our words, our actions, and even our reactions, we often look at our lives, wondering how we got where we are and typically find the answer in external factors: “I’m not where I want to be in my career because my boss hates me and has blocked my advancement.”
 “I can’t travel because I don’t have the money, I live here instead of the city where I really want to live because my family pressured me to stay.
 In other words, it was not our decision; someone else or some external circumstance is to blame.

-In reframing your picture of life, three practices can help, in my experience.
+In re-framing your picture of life, three practices can help.
 First, remember your connection to life.
 Second, remember your power to make your own happiness.
 Third, learn to appreciate the lessons that life brings you.

 key take always